dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2346: Marriage provides stability for intimacy.
+### T2346: Marriage is essential for providing a stable environment for sexual intimacy.

 |Support|
 |---|